alysekwok/peace-for-moms/README.md

 For Mac:

 Official documentation: https://reactnative.dev/docs/environment-setup
 - Note: not everything on the documentation is necessary.
-Other team members primarly use yarn and npm for this project
+Other team members primarily use yarn and npm for this project

 Install Homebrew: https://brew.sh/